 The Lomas Hill bicultural model prepares young learners not only to develop knowledge and skills in English as a first language, but also placing the same emphasis in Spanish language teachings.
 Bilingual children achieve higher concentration levels, better problem-solving skills and higher self-esteem.
 Beyond providing the ability to speak the language, being bicultural provides us with the social skills required to coexist and do well amongst different cultures and backgrounds.

 As a school authorized by the International Baccalaureate Organization, our students learn to think for themselves and to take responsibility for their learning processes.
 Knowledge is not a good word to use as we focus on developing skills and understanding.
 Knowledge is largely superfluous to students’ learning

 We seek to form socially-responsible individuals to maintaining a balanced life between intellectual, physical and emotional aspects of life.
 Our aim is to enlighten young individuals with a variety of modern values including honesty, tolerance, and cheerfulness, bringing about the best of their individual capabilities during their development at Lomas Hill.

 We support and promote healthy and pleasant relationships amongst students, teachers, parents, and society.
 We work to integrate diverse backgrounds, ideals, cultures, and experiences into our classrooms to enrich our community, the heart of Lomas Hill.

 In addition, teachers focus on the interests, progress, and proficiency profile of each child to provide them the unique support and attention that each child requires.
-Notwithstanding, all children grades 1 to 9 take the MAP Test at least twice a year, which allows us to identify their potential, strengths and areas of opportunity in comparison to other students around the world.
+Notwithstanding, all children in grades 1 to 9 take the MAP Test at least twice a year, which allows us to identify their potential, strengths and areas of opportunity in comparison to other students around the world.